quicwg/base-drafts/draft-ietf-quic-http.md

 responses.
 A bidirectional stream ensures that the response can be readily correlated with the request.
 This means that the client's first request occurs on QUIC stream 0, with subsequent requests on stream 4, 8, and so on.
-In order to permit these streams to open, a HTTP/3 client SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_local`.
-A HTTP/3 server SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_remote` and `initial_max_bidi_streams`.
+In order to permit these streams to open, an HTTP/3 client SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_local`.
+An HTTP/3 server SHOULD send non-zero values for the QUIC transport parameters `initial_max_stream_data_bidi_remote` and `initial_max_bidi_streams`.
 It is recommended that `initial_max_bidi_streams` be no smaller than 100, so as to not unnecessarily limit parallelism.